Skip to Content

 In truth, this ice is more like ice slivers than actual crushed ice, but if your fridge has this facility, it can help create beautiful mojitos on a hot summer’s day.

-There is a storage area situated below the ice storage bin, into which ice can be dropped.
+A storage area is situated below the ice storage bin, into which ice can be dropped.
 When you require crushed ice, the motor is powered, and the process begins.
 A shaft with chopping blades attached to it begins to rotate, trapping the ice between these blades and stationary blades fixed in the storage area.

-You may have noticed that it is rarely cloudy when you get ice at a restaurant and is generally transparent.
+You may have noticed that it is rarely cloudy when you get ice at a restaurant and clear ice is generally transparent.
 The reason is quite simple: It’s boiled before being frozen.

-When the water temperature drops and finally freezes, gas molecules are expelled, forming tiny bubbles trapped in the – now solid – water, making it opaque.
+When the water temperature drops and the pouring water finally freezes, gas molecules are expelled, forming tiny bubbles trapped in the – now solid – water, making it opaque.

 This gas expulsion is avoided by boiling the water before freezing, and the ice is as clear as your water source allows.